Frequently Asked Questions

 Learn more about the PREVAIL trial efficacy results

-The adverse reactions reported in PREVAIL that occurred at a ≥ 2% higher frequency in the XTANDI arm compared to the placebo arm included asthenic conditions (47% vs 33%)*, back pain (29% vs 22%), constipation (23% vs 17%), arthralgia (21% vs 16%), decreased appetite (19% vs 16%), hot flush (18% vs 7.8%), diarrhea (17% vs 14%), upper respiratory tract infection (16% vs 11%), hypertension (14% vs 4.1%), fall (13% vs 5.3%), peripheral edema (12% vs 8.2%), weight decreased (12% vs 8.5%), dizziness (11% vs 7.1%), dyspnea (11% vs 8.5%)§, headache (11% vs 7.0%), hematuria (8.8% vs 5.8%), non-pathologic fracture (8.8% vs 3.0%), insomnia (8.2% vs 5.7%), lower respiratory tract and lung infection (7.9% vs 4.7%)||, dysgeusia (7.6% vs 3.7%), mental impairment disorders (5.7% vs 1.3%), gynecomastia (3.4% vs 1.4%), and restless legs syndrome (2.1% vs 0.4%).1
+The adverse reactions (Grade 1-4) reported in the PREVAIL trial that occurred at a ≥ 2% higher frequency in the XTANDI + GnRH therapy* arm compared to the placebo + GnRH therapy* arm included asthenic conditions (47% vs 33%), back pain (29% vs 22%), constipation (23% vs 17%), arthralgia (21% vs 16%), decreased appetite (19% vs 16%), hot flush (18% vs 8%), diarrhea (17% vs 14%), upper respiratory tract infection (16% vs 11%), hypertension (14% vs 4.1%), fall (13% vs 5%), peripheral edema (12% vs 8%), weight decreased (12% vs 8%), dizziness (11% vs 7%)§, dyspnea (11% vs 8%)||, headache (11% vs 7%), hematuria (9% vs 6%), non-pathological fracture (9% vs 3%), insomnia (8% vs 6%), lower respiratory tract and lung infection (8% vs 4.7%), dysgeusia (8% vs 3.7%), mental impairment disorders (6% vs 1.3%)#, gynecomastia (3.4% vs 1.4%), and restless legs syndrome (2.1% vs 0.4%).1

-§Includes dyspnea, exertional dyspnea, and dyspnea at rest.1
+|| Includes dyspnea, exertional dyspnea, and dyspnea at rest.1

 Learn more about the PREVAIL trial safety results

-LHRH, luteinizing hormone-releasing hormone; mCRPC, metastatic castration-resistant prostate cancer.
+GnRH, gonadotropin-releasing hormone; mCRPC, metastatic castration-resistant prostate cancer.

 *Or after bilateral orchiectomy.1